ImGareth83/finalProject/README.md

-# Generation Singapore Junior Full Stack Developer - Final Project: Mices, Computer Parts eCommerce website
+#Final Project: Mices, Computer Parts eCommerce website

 Our fictious customer want to explore an eCommerce website for their booming computer parts business.
 Our team came out with a minimal viable product (MVP) by developing web application.